Migration, Flight and Displacement: Opportunities and Challenges for Religious Education

 Prof. Dr. Wolfram Weiße, second keynote speaker from the University of Hamburg and director of the Academy of World Religions, illuminated these topics from the perspective of religious education.
 He explored the questions of how teachers of religion can deal with the "challenge of migration" and what consequences the current social situation has for religious education.
 In this context, he also presented the results of empirical research conducted by the University of Hamburg.

-After both presentations, there was an opportunity for questions and a small discussion.
-After a short break and thanks to the speakers and helpers, the study day continued with five workshops, which focused on school practice.
+Both presentations were followed by an opportunity for questions and a short discussion.
+After a short break and thanks to the speakers and helpers, the study day continued with five workshops, which focused primarily on school practice.

 In 2016, the invitation to the Religious Education Theological Study Day was again extended to students, graduates, mentors of practical school studies, trainee teachers, and teachers in order to promote networking between the various phases of teacher training on the one hand, and to strengthen contact with each other on the other.